Jergon Sacha (Dracontium loretense)

 Biological Activities and Clinical Research

 Despite the vast and growing market for Jergon Sacha, not a single clinical research was published on its actions.
 The latest class of medications designed for HIV are called protease inhibitors.
-With the protease receptor blocked, HIV makes copies of its own viruses that are defective and can’t infect new cells.
+With the protease receptor blocked, HIV makes copies of its viruses that are defective and can’t infect new cells.
 In present mainstream HIV therapy, protease inhibitor medications are often blended with other anti-inflammatory drugs (which kill the virus quickly) after the protease inhibitors have disabled its replication.
 Proteases are ever-present in every cell of every living organism: they are enzymes that digest fats.

 It’s well-known that proteases are also primary ingredients in snake venom.
-Normally the snakebite section is a necrotic region – the skin sloughs off due to action by proteases in the venom, which first turn the region bruised and swollen before digesting tissue and skin.
+Usually, the snakebite section is a necrotic region – the skin sloughs off due to action by proteases in the venom, which first turn the region bruised and swollen before digesting tissue and skin.
 The stronger the protease in the venom and its quantity link directly to how much skin and tissue damage results in the site of the bite.
 For this reason, several herbal remedies which have been confirmed as snakebite remedies are natural protease inhibitors also.

 In reality, many pharmaceutical company investigators bio-prospecting for new substances and drugs at the Amazon are extremely interested in these plants that the Indians employ as snakebite treatments for this reason.
 It could be possible that Dr. Inchuastegui stumbled upon one of those pure protease inhibitors within his work with HIV patients and Jergon Sacha.